Kimchiigu/deforger/deforger-backend/.github/instructions/general.instructions.md

 ## Project Context

-- This is an Internet Computer Protocol (ICP) project using Typescript for canister development with Azle Development Kit.
+- This is an Internet Computer Protocol (ICP) project using Motoko for canister development.
-- The backend is tested with Jest.
 - There isn't a frontend, since this is a Web API project.

 ## Code Quality & Formatting

-- We use `prettier` for formatting and linting **TypeScript** code.
+- We use `prettier` for formatting and linting **Motoko** code.
-- Run `npm run format` for formatting typescript.
+- Run `npm run format` for formatting motoko.

 ## AI Assistance